If any member of staff, including volunteers and supply staff, is alleged to have;

 Allegations Against Staff Training – for Headteachers

 (who are named as the case manager in statutory guidance).
-Please see multi agency training program
+Please see multi agency/recorded training program.
+This is now available as a recorded session.

 Five Towns Resource and Technology Centre,